wp-plugins/enhanced-meta-widget/readme.txt

 == Installation ==
 1. Extract admin-links-enhanced.php into your wp-content/plugins folder (or any subfolder)
+2. If you want to use this plugin in different languages, then install the plugin in the wp-content/plugins/enhanced-meta-widget directory.
+3. Choose any language you may want to use, and upload that directory into the lang/ subdirectory. (i.e. the French(France) language files will be uploaded to wp-content/plugins/enhanced-meta-widget/lang/fr_FR)
-2. Activate the plugin in Wordpress
+4. Activate the plugin in Wordpress
-3. Add the widget to your page
+5. Add the widget to your page
-4. Set the options to select which links you want displayed
+6. Set the options to select which links you want displayed

 If you want to keep the original meta widget, then comment out or remove line #30 in the php file, it's commented.